 Remember the pain alarm?
 Remember how doing good movement makes the alarm calm down?
 Imagine doing it consistently during the days and weeks.
 (Cue mind-blowing gifs)

 Like the heading says, and like people of Denver and the mountain west know, you can’t expect a green lawn by slinging water out of a bucket into the backyard.
 Consistency is key.

 Control – What We All Want Out of This

-When we experience shoulder pain, or any pain, we can feel like we’ve lost control.
+When we experience knee pain, or any pain, we can feel like we’ve lost control.